wkumari/draft-wkumari-opsawg-sdi/README.md

    o  Renamed from draft-wkumari-opsawg-sdi-04 -> draft-ietf-opsawg-
       sdi-00

+Kumari & Doyle           Expires October 4, 2020               [Page 13]

+Internet-Draft            Secure Device Install               April 2020

    From -00 to -01

    o  Nothing changed in the template!

-Kumari & Doyle          Expires September 7, 2020              [Page 13]

-Internet-Draft            Secure Device Install               March 2020

    From -01 to -03: